 Choose what the chickens will eat

-- Decide the kind of food your chickens eat.
+Decide the kind of food your chickens eat.
 One of the best ways to feed chickens is just to let them loose and allow them to feed off from your backyard.

-This can come in a medicated variety which has anto-ciccidiosis drug, an essential thiamine blocker.
+You may choose the medicated variety which has anto-ciccidiosis drug, an essential thiamine blocker.
 This may prevent the chicks from getting the disease but will not offer complete immunity.

 From the starter feeds, the pullets will move to a grower feed.
-This should allow the chicken to grow in a right pace until they are ready to lay eggs.
+This should allow the chicken to grow at an appropriate pace until they are ready to lay eggs.